-To my basic recipe, I have included several variations: you’ll be happy!
+To my basic pasta tomato sauce recipe, I have included several variations: scroll down, you’ll be happy!

-2 ribs celery, peeled and cut in big
+- 2 ribs celery, peeled and cut in big chunks

 Bring water to boil with a little salt and oil in a large pot, preferably equipped with a strainer insert.
 Add the pasta and cook accordingly to manufacturer’s instructions.
 Take out the pasta, letting it drain, and reserve ½ cup of the cooking liquid.
 Heat the oil in a large skillet.
 Coarsely grind the onion and garlic in a food processor and add to the oil.
 Sauté until translucent.
 Coarsely grind the celery and parsley and add to the skillet, and sauté 1 to 2 minutes longer.
 Add all the remaining sauce ingredients, and bring to a boil.
 Reduce the heat to medium, cover and cook 30 minutes.

 Transfer the pasta to a platter.
 Toss with the sauce, the reserved cooking liquid and freshly ground pepper.
 Serve hot.
 Makes 8 servings.

 Pasta Tomato Sauce Variations: short and sweet selection please!

 - Throw in some grated Parmesan (watch the added salt).

 - Sauté some sliced mushrooms with the onion, garlic, etc.